CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/ingredient-settings/classifications.md

 This form allows users to define a valid list of classifications that can be assigned to products or materials.
 Classification records detail special requirements that products and materials must meet, such as Halal, Kosher, GM, and Bio.
 Corresponding certificates can be defined for classifications on Classification/Certificate tab on the Ingredient Master Data form.

-This data is used within the [Ingredient Master Data](../ingredient-master-data.md).
+This data is used within the [Ingredient Master Data](../ingredient-master-data.md), ensuring accurate and compliant documentation for ingredients and products.

 :::info Path
     Administration → Setup → Ingredients → Ingredient Classifications
 :::

 ![Ingredient Classification](./media/classifications/ingredient-classification.webp)

+---
+The Classifications form plays a vital role in maintaining compliance and ensuring that products meet specific industry and regulatory requirements.
+By defining and managing classifications effectively, businesses can enhance transparency, ensure proper labeling, and build trust with consumers and regulatory bodies.